pirsch-analytics/docs/docs/privacy.md

 The salt ensures that the hash varies from site to site so that they cannot be matched.
 Hashing the combination of these data points ensures that they are anonymized.

-The date ensures that visitors can only be recognized for up to 24 hours, making Pirsch fully GDPR compliant. **We do not use cookies**.
+The date ensures that visitors can only be recognized for up to 24 hours, making Pirsch fully GDPR, CCPA, and PECR compliant. **We do not use cookies**.
 See the [open-source core](https://github.com/pirsch-analytics/pirsch) of Pirsch for details.

 ## What Data Do We Collect?